Trump talks about reopening US amid coronavirus fight after virus takes toll on economy, way of life

 Michigan Gov. Gretchen Whitmer, a Democrat, said “the government doesn’t get opened up via Twitter.
 It gets opened up at the state level.”

 Trump himself has said that state governors should lead the response and for good reason.
+States like Wyoming, North Dakota, South Dakota and Montana all have under 750 cases.
+New York, on the other hand, has nearly 200,000 cases.

+The Smithfield pork-producing plant in Sioux Falls was closed after hundreds of its employees tested positive for the virus, raising concerns that the country could be headed to meat supply issues.

+"It is impossible to keep our grocery stores stocked if our plants are not running," Kenneth Sullivan, the company's CEO, said.

 Six governors from states in the Northeast have formed a joint reopening task force after signs that the curve is flattening.
 Gov. Andrew Cuomo, the New York Democrat who is part of the task force, said that the economy will have to be slowly reopened.